Widdershins (comic): Synopsis

-In the second story, two vagrants are forced to work with the city's bureaucracy to deal with "malforms," the destructive results of summoning spells gone awry.
-Their comical attempts to deal with the malforms are connected to their employer, a local politician who is seeking to put greater restrictions on magic.
-Other storylines include an ex-soldier making a deal with a spirit of Envy over a musical rivalry and a supernatural tale of cake-making.
+In the second story, two vagrants are pressed to work for the city's bureaucracy to deal with "malforms," the destructive results of summoning spells gone awry.
+Their comical attempts to deal with the malforms are connected to the agenda of their employer, a local politician who is seeking to put greater restrictions on magic.
+Other storylines include an ex-soldier making a deal with a spirit of Envy, and a supernatural tale of cake-making.

-Ashwin said in an interview that she started work on Widdershins around 2011, saying that "that there weren't quite enough fun, light-hearted adventure comics out there," and writes each book to be a complete story "since I like resolution".
+Ashwin said in an interview in 2015 that she started work on Widdershins around 2011, saying that "there weren't quite enough fun, light-hearted adventure comics out there," and writes each book to be a complete story "since I like resolution".

 Reception

-Widdershins, specifically Volume 7, won the British Fantasy Award for Best Comic/Graphic Novel in 2019.
+Widdershins, Volume 7- Curtain Call, won the British Fantasy Award for Best Comic/Graphic Novel in 2019.

 In a review for io9, Lauren Davis said that "Ashwin strikes a comedic tone with her comic that might be too light for some, but her worldbuilding is growing steadily more intriguing and her characters are fun to spend time with".
 Steve Morris, reviewing Widdershins for ComicsAlliance, described it as "a uniquely English sort of series, inspired as much by the Great British Bake Off as by classic novels gone by."